-We’re not allowed to tell our wishes when we see a shooting star or when we blow out our birthday candles.
-Those are lies!
+We’re not allowed to tell our wishes when we see a shooting star or blow out our birthday candles.
+Those are lies.

 - Make everyone you know aware of your job search.
 Your friend’s uncle might be hiring on behalf of your friend’s uncle, so you never know who might know.

-- If you work at a company that hires, don’t be afraid to ask.
+- Feel free to ask if you work at a company that hires.
 Take any opportunity you can get.

-- You stand a better chance of finding work if you inform as many people as possible that you’re seeking work.
+- You stand a better chance of finding work if you inform as many people as possible that you’re seeking employment.

 - Use your acquaintances’ relationships to reach out to others on your behalf.
 Contact former colleagues, chefs, lecturers, etc., and ask if they know about any open positions.

-- If you don’t see your acquaintances regularly on social media, let them know you need a job.
+- If you wait to see your acquaintances regularly on social media, let them know you need a job.
 Get notified first about job opportunities by joining groups that share job offers and following companies that interest you.